mfidino/dcom/README.md

 `data <- read.csv(“fidino_sp_data.csv”, header = TRUE, stringsAsFactors = FALSE)`

+The ordering of the rows within `fidino_sp_data.csv` is hierarchical:

+1. By season (i.e., Spring, Summer, Fall, Winter).
+2. By camera trapping location (aphabetical, referred to as `StationID` in the file).

 ## Structure of `fidino_sp_data.csv`

 | Column header  | Data type  | Description  |